-The Fenton series consists of poorly drained, carbonated Rego Humic Gleysol soils, developed on a thin mantle (25 to 75 cm) of silty clay to clay sediments, over a a moderately to very strongly calcareous, loamy glacial till of limestone and granitic origin, over a strongly calcareous, loam to clay loam glacial till of shale, limestone and granitic origin.
+The Fenton series consists of poorly drained, carbonated Rego Humic Gleysol soils developed on a thin mantle 25 to 75 cm of silty clay to clay sediments over a moderately to very strongly calcareous loam to clay loam glacial till of shale, limestone and granitic origin.
 These soils occur in level to depressional topography and are subject to ponding and prolonged wetness.
 Runoff is very slow; permeability is slow to very slow.
 Some salts may occur in the soil in areas of seepage or upward movement of groundwater containing appreciable soluble salts toward the surface.

-The soil is characterized by a thin, moderately decomposed organic layer two to five cm thick, a very dark gray Ah horizon, eight to 12 cm thick, a thin olive gray AC horizon, and olive Cg horizon that may have some yellowish brown mottles.
-Silt-sized, pseudomycelium of magnesium sulfate or gypsum may be present in the surface horizon of saline areas.
+In a representative profile the solum is approximately 50 cm thick.
+The soil is characterized by a thin, moderately decomposed organic layer two to five cm thick, a very dark gray Ah horizon that is sometimes carbonated (Ahk), eight to 40 cm thick, a thin olive gray, strongly calcareous ACkgj 10 to 50 cm thick horizon, and olive, strongly calcareous Ckg horizons that may have some yellowish brown mottles.
+Silt sized, pseudomycelium of magnesium sulfate or gypsum may be present in the surface horizon of saline areas.